mimbres/SeqSkip/README.md

 - Please modify config_init_dataset.json to set path of original data files.
 - Please run preparing_data.py(Because the data is huge, we compress it as 8-bit uint formatted np.memmap)
 - Thanks to np.memmap, we can have 50Gb+ virtual memory for meta data.
-- Acoustic features are loaded into physical memory(11Gb).
+- Acoustic features are loaded into physical memory (11Gb).
 - spotify_data_loader.py or spotify_data_loader_v2.py is the data loader class used for training.
+- Normalization:
+-- dsf
 # Plots:
 - plot_dataset.py can display some useful stats of Spotify dataset.
 You can see them in /images folder.